 Sour cream, an essential ingredient of stroganoff, may be substituted with yogurt for a low-fat version.
 If you’d rather have real cream but have no sour cream on hand, just add a tablespoonful of lime or lemon juice to a cup of cream.

-- 2 tbsps. of butter
+- 2 tablespoons butter

-- 1/3 c. of chopped onion
+- 1/3 cup chopped onion

-- about 2 tbsps. of chopped tarragon
+- 2 tablespoons chopped tarragon

-- salt and pepper, to taste
+- salt to taste

-- 1/2 c. of sour cream or yogurt
+- 1/2 cup sour cream or yogurt

-- Heat the butter in a frying pan.
+Heat the butter in a frying pan.
 Add the crumbled sausage meat and cook over medium-high heat until lightly browned.

-- Add the chopped onion, mushrooms and tarragon.
+Add the chopped onion, mushrooms and tarragon.
 Sprinkle with a little salt and pepper.
 Cook gently over medium heat until the onion pieces start to soften.
 You have the option of cooking the mixture until the onion bits and mushroom slices start to brown.
 I’d have done that if I had fresh mushrooms but I only had canned and canned mushrooms will never brown the way fresh will with careful cooking.
 So, there.

-- Pour in the sour cream and cook just until bubbly.
+Pour in the sour cream and cook just until bubbly.

-- Toss in the cooked noodles and serve hot.
+Toss in the cooked noodles and serve hot.